 Besides the abundant prickly pear, the foothills offer these two ground-hugging cacti.
 They can be tricky to tell apart, so let’s take a closer look.

 Most common is the “hen and chickens” or “green pitaya,” Echinocereus viridiflorus.
 (The species name means green-flowered.)
 It is more likely to grow tall (maybe 4-6 inches) and cylindrical than the second one shown here, and the spines tend to congregate on vertical ridges.
+Flowers are just over an inch in diameter, to give you a sense of scale here.

 Less often seen, in part because it can be so cryptic, is the nipple cactus, Coryphantha missouriensis.
 Short and compact, it actually withdraws into the ground a bit during the winter, making it even harder to spot.
 When in bloom, though, its yellowish flowers give it a little more distinction.
 The spines occur at the tips of protuberances, hence the name “nipple” cactus.
 In recognition of this feature, the genus was originally called Mammillaria.
 A similar species (C. vivipara) has pink flowers and is more unusual in our area.